sandhyabhan/FinancialPortfolio/README.md

 # FinancialPortfolio
 ## So you’re ready to start investing.
 That’s great.
 Putting your money to work with a successful investing strategy is the foundation to generating long-term wealth.
-   Whether you realize it or not, you’re going to be building a financial portfolio.And we have made it easy for you :)
+Whether you realize it or not, you’re going to be building a financial portfolio.
+And we have made it easy for you :)

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)